said-alrove/Profile-Card-Component/README.md

 # Frontend Mentor - Profile card component solution
 This is a solution to the [Profile card component](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ/hub/profile-card-component-V_W91T3Q5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-> **Note:** in order to avoid large names, the URL of the project is an abbreviation of the name of this repository (profile-card-component -> pcc) with its unique ID (for less problems with names already taken).
+> **Note:** in order to avoid large names, the URL of this project is an abbreviation of the name of this repository (profile-card-component -> pcc) with its unique ID (for less problems with names already taken).

 ## Screenshot